Dr Fabien Paillusson - Programme Leader

 Students on this course are encouraged to obtain and undertake work placements independently in the UK or overseas during their studies, providing hands-on experience in industry.
 These can range from a few weeks to a full year if students choose the sandwich year option.
 Placements may be conducted with external research institutions (which can be overseas).
 The option is subject to availability and selection criteria set by the industry or external institution.
 When undertaking optional placements, students will be required to cover their transport, accommodation, and general living costs.

 This programme meets the educational requirements of the Chartered Mathematician designation.
 This is awarded by the Institute of Mathematics and its Applications (IMA), when it is followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency for taught Master’s degrees.
-Accreditation expires during the 2021/2022 academic year.
-The University intends to renew the accreditation so that it is valid for students commencing their studies in 2022/2023.

 Graduates may pursue careers in the fields of science, education, finance, business, consultancy, and research and development.
 This degree promotes skills in creative, critical, and independent thinking.
 It may prove beneficial in careers requiring flexibility and the ability to formulate a persuasive case.
 This could include careers in politics and the media, as well as the civil service, among other areas.
 Some graduates may choose to continue their studies at postgraduate level.